Madagascar Institute for Vaccine Research

 • Seconding and exchange of staff

-Collaborative Programs
+Collaborative programs

-MIVR is hosting the following programs:
+MIVR hosts the following programs:

 COVID-19 Research in African Settings (COVIA)

-In response to the disproportionate lack of disease burden data in low- and middle- income countries, COVIA aims to support local institutions in Madagascar and Burkina Faso to detect COVID-19 cases by implementing health care facility-based disease surveillance, vaccine hesitancy surveys, and the study of febrile samples collected in the typhoid programs.
+In response to the disproportionate lack of disease burden data in low- and middle- income countries, COVIA aims to support local institutions in Madagascar and Burkina Faso to detect COVID-19 cases by implementing health care facility-based disease surveillance, vaccine hesitancy surveys, and the study of febrile samples collected in typhoid programs.
 In Madagascar, COVIA is operating in health clinics across three rural districts of Antananarivo.
 COVIA is supported by funding from Sweden’s Sida.

 Typhoid Conjugate Vaccine Introduction in Africa program (THECA)